 Interns should be hard working, detail oriented, and have a positive attitude.
 Strong interpersonal communication, writing, editing, research, and organizational skills are required.
 Candidates should have proficiency in Microsoft Word, Excel, internet research, and social media, as well as the ability to meet deadlines and effectively manage time while accomplishing multiple tasks.

 Convention internships are available to U.S. or international students who are able to work at the annual NFA convention.
 Convention Interns will have the opportunity to learn about the National Flute Association during the 4 exciting days of the annual convention.
-The interns will work hands on with the Equipment Chair, Convention Director, Marketing and Development Associate, and Membership Manager and will receive “behind-the-scenes” experience while at the convention.
+The interns will work hands-on with the Equipment Chair, Convention Director, Marketing and Development Associate, and Membership Manager and will receive “behind-the-scenes” experience while at the convention.
 Students will gain valuable work experience while enjoying flute music from around the world.Applicants must be undergraduate or graduate students majoring in flute with an emphasis in performance, music education, music theory, music composition, music therapy, music business, or arts administration.
-Students may be beginning college in the fall of 2019 or may have just graduated in the spring of 2019.
-They do not need to have attended a NFA convention in the past; they must, however, hold current membership in the National Flute Association.
+Students may be beginning college in the fall of 2020 or may have just graduated in the spring of 2020.
+They do not need to have attended an NFA convention in the past; they must, however, hold current membership in the National Flute Association.
 Preference will be given to students who live in the host city, but it is not required that applicants are residents of the state in which the convention is being held.